Professor and Director of Graduate Studies

 Science Teacher Development

-My research and teaching interests are centered on understanding how teachers translate national and state standards into teaching events and curriculum in their classrooms.
-Teachers’ knowledge and beliefs about teaching and learning directly influence the specific teaching practices implemented by teachers.
-Of particular interest is how teachers, from preservice through induction and into the inservice years, represent “science as inquiry” in their teaching and how different induction and professional development programs can influence teachers’ knowledge, beliefs, and classroom practices.
+My research and teaching interests are centered on understanding how teachers translate national and state standards into their classrooms.
+Of particular interest is how teachers, from preservice through induction and into the inservice years, implement inquiry-based teaching and how different induction and professional development programs can influence teachers’ knowledge, beliefs, and classroom practices.

-This work was been supported by grants from the National Science Foundation, the Minnesota Department of Education, and the University of Minnesota Digital Media Center.
-An outcome of this work has been the development of an online induction program for secondary science teachers, currently supported by a National Science Foundation Noyce grant, Project: Improving Mathematics, Physics and Chemistry Teaching (IMPACT), designed to recruit, prepare, and retain highly qualified teachers of physical science and mathematics in high needs schools.
-In 2012, the online Teacher Induction Network was award as a Promising Practice from the Association of Public and Land-grant Universities.
+An outcome of this work has been the development of an online induction program for secondary science teachers, the Teacher Induction Network (TIN).
+TIN was developed through a National Science Foundation Noyce grant, Improving Mathematics, Physics and Chemistry Teaching (IMPACT) and was recognised as a Promising Practice from the Association of Public and Land-grant Universities in 2012.

 STEM Education in Native Communities

 Of particular interest is how culturally-relevant STEM integration approaches to teaching and learning can improve educational outcomes for American Indian youth.
-Two grant-funded projects developed in partnership with reservation schools in northwestern Minnesota have guided this work.
+Three grant-funded projects developed in partnership with reservation schools in northwestern Minnesota have guided this work:

-Reach for the Sky: Integrating Technology into STEM outcomes for American Indian Youth (RFTS) is a partnership with schools on the White Earth Indian Reservation in Northwestern Minnesota funded by an NSF-ITEST grant.
-Over 200 American Indian students have learned modern science, math and engineering in a STEM Summer Academy through traditional American Indian stories and hands-on activities [Discover more at Head of the class, Research 2007].
+Reach for the Sky: Integrating Technology into STEM outcomes for American Indian Youth (RFTS), a partnership with schools on the White Earth Indian Reservation provding informal STEM learning experiences for American Indian youth, funded by an NSF-ITEST grant.

-Ah neen dush, funded by the Department of Health and Human Services, was designed to support and mentor Head Start teachers on the White Earth Indian Reservation as they create engaging environments, that weave discovery-based science and mathematics activities with Ojibwe philosophy and tradition.
-This three-year professional development produced significant changes in STEM classroom practices for participating teachers.
+Ah neen dush, funded by the Department of Health and Human Services, was designed to support and mentor Head Start teachers on the White Earth Indian Reservation as they created engaging learning environments, that integrated inquiry-based science and mathematics activities with Ojibwe philosophy and tradition.

 Miller, B. G., Doering, A., Roehrig, G.H., & Shimek, R. (2012).
 Fostering Indigenous STEM Education: Mobilizing the Adventure Learning Framework through Snow Snakes.
 Journal of American Indian Education.
 51(2), 66-84.